dotnet/docs/docs/csharp/nullable-references.md

 You use annotations that can declare whether a variable is a **nullable reference type** or a **non-nullable reference type**.
 These annotations make important statements about the *null-state* for variables:

 - **A reference isn't supposed to be null**.
+The default state of a nonnullable reference variable is *not-null*.
 The compiler enforces rules that ensure it's safe to dereference these variables without first checking that it isn't null:
   - The variable must be initialized to a non-null value.
   - The variable can never be assigned the value `null`.
 The compiler issues a warning when code assigns a *maybe-null* expression to a variable that shouldn't be null.
 - **A reference may be null**.
+The default state of a nullable reference variable is *maybe-null*.
 The compiler enforces rules to ensure that you've correctly checked for a `null` reference:
   - The variable may only be dereferenced when the compiler can guarantee that the value isn't `null`.
   - These variables may be initialized with the default `null` value and may be assigned the value `null` in other code.
   - The compiler doesn't issue warnings when code assigns a *maybe-null* expression to a variable that may be null.